samjd-zz/linkedin_ssi_booster/contest-readme.md

 ## How I Approach This Challenge

-I want to make sure one thing is clear before you build, because I think a lot of people are thinking about this the wrong way:

 **Don't think of this too rigidly as a contest.** The submission process is your opportunity to demonstrate your capabilities to solve our marketing problems.
 The best candidates use their submission as a way to demonstrate their skills and fit for the role — or, more directly, as a forum to convince me to hire you.